deknowny/reqsnaked/guide/user-guide/chunks.md

-Chunks is way to ready response body partially without awaiting when the whole body will be sent.
+Chunks is way to read response body partially without awaiting when the whole body will be sent.
 It's useful when response is large.
 Use this pattern to iterate over chunks

 ```python title="Get image by parts"
 client = reqsnaked.Client()